heavenstobetsy/Kaggle/README.md

 ###•	Santander's customer satisfaction data: data exploration, cleaning, and random forest model.
 *The Santander dataset is used to identify dissatisfied customers early on, especially before the customer leaves.
-This dataset has hundreds of features used to predict whether a customer is satisfied/dissatisfied with their banking experience*
+This dataset has hundreds of features used to predict whether a customer is satisfied/dissatisfied with their banking experience*  I used a random forest model, and used cross validation and checked the fit using AUC (area under curve).